realworldocaml/book/en/12a-parsing-json-and-xml.md

 browsers.
 It is described in [RFC4627](http://www.ietf.org/rfc/rfc4627.txt), and is designed to be easy to parse and generate.
 You'll run into JSON very often when working with modern APIs, and so we'll cover several different ways to manipulate it in this chapter.
-Along the way we'll introduce several new libraries and syntax extensions which make the job easier.
+Along the way we'll introduce new libraries and syntax extensions which make the job easier.

 JSON consists of just two basic structures: an unordered collection of key/value pairs, and an ordered list of values.
 Values can be strings,